Chile-Chicago HOME

 If you are an undergraduate, your visit to Chicago will be similar to our successful Research Experience for Undergraduates (REU) program.
 We expect that your visit will occur during your summer break---January-March.
 Here are the steps we anticipate.

-• Provide Visa Information When we reply to your letter, we'll send an email form with many routine questions needed for us to get you a United States visa and enroll here as a special student.
+• Provide Visa Information When we reply to your letter, we'll send an email with many routine questions needed for us to get you a United States visa and enroll you here as a special student.
 If you return this form right away, it will enable you to get a visa on time.
 To speed the process, we ask you to answer these questions even before we have definitely accepted you for an internship.
 Visas are arranged through the University's Office of International Affairs.
 Our administrator Ms. Pegg Anderson is in charge of this process.
 Her contact information is here:

 • Meet us.
 We Chicago people would like to meet you so we can get an idea of how you could fit into our research.
-We'll arrange a remote meeting with you in Prof. Rica's or Mujica's or Cerda's office, using their computer.
+We'll arrange a remote meeting with you in Prof. Mujica's or Cerda's office, using their computer.
 In this meeting you will talk to your prospective Chicago supervisor about what projects would be suitable.

 After acceptance